MostwantedRBX/proton-chrome-extension/readme.md

 # ProtonDB extension for Chrome

 This extension fetches the proton rating from protondb and displays it & a link to the protondb page nicely by the title of the game.
 This lets you know how well the game will preform utilizing steams proton layer.

-NOTE: It does not currently say whether it is native or not.
-That will be added later.

 ### The proton rankings are as such:

 ![Native Badge](ss/native.png)